John Fury: Criminal conviction

 In 2011, Fury was found guilty of wounding with intent to cause grievous bodily harm for gouging a man's eye out in a brawl in 2010.
 He was handed an 11-year sentence.
 The victim was left half-blind after a 12-year dispute erupted in violence at a car auction in 2010, with Fury getting the victim in a headlock and forcing his fingers into the victim's eyes.
 He was released from prison in February 2015.

-Media appearances

-Fury has appeared on many British television broadcasts, including live shows, pre-recorded programmes and documentaries.